skwirowski/TipAndDonate/README.md

    - CONTENT section shows each menu tab content,
    - content is fetched down from any publicly available API (e.g. http://jsonplaceholder.typicode.com/),
    - data of at least one content tab is presented in the table form,
-   - data displayed in table shoud be divided into pages and it should be possible to choose the page,
+   - data displayed in table should be divided into pages and it should be possible to choose the page,
    - amount of data elements displayed on the page should be changeable,
-   - table data shoud use _sort_ and _filter_ functionalities,
+   - table data should use _sort_ and _filter_ functionalities,
-   - amount of data elements displayed on the page shoud be saved and loaded from _localStorage_,
+   - amount of data elements displayed on the page should be saved and loaded from _localStorage_,
-   - all API responses should be checked for HTTP errors, and if they occur proper statement shoud be displayed (error status and content).
+   - all API responses should be checked for HTTP errors, and if they occur proper statement should be displayed (error status and content).

 Please, estimate time needed to accomplish this exercise.